5thempire/5thempire.github.io/src/content/code/aws-dynamo.md

 ### Key-Value Schema

-A table schema can just be the definition of the index, however this configuration is only recomended for when the **IndexKey** is the only index we want to search for.
+A table schema can just be the definition of the index, however this configuration is only recommended for when the **IndexKey** is the only index we want to search for.

 ```python
 SIMPLE_SCHEMA_TABLE_NAME = 'SimpleSchemaTableName'